Goose — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store fresh goose in the refrigerator and use within one to two days.
-For longer storage, freeze it in an airtight container or freezer bag for up to six months.
-Cooked goose can be refrigerated for up to four days.
+Store fresh goose in the refrigerator for a maximum of 1-2 days.
+For extended storage, freeze it in a vacuum-sealed bag for up to 6-9 months.

 Health benefits